amirsojoodi/Manuals-and-Tutorials/TOEFL/Collocations/README.md

-## English Collocations
-Based on the book **1000 collocations**, which you can find [here](http://www.espressoenglish.net/).

 ## What you will find here?

-In this repo, you will find my personal writings using the instructed collocations in each lesson.
+In this repo, you will find my personal writings using the instructed collocations in each lesson of the book **1000 collocations**, which you can find [here](http://www.espressoenglish.net/).